uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 From the plugin perspective, a product needs to define:
 - a new cluster type in Uyuni/SUSE Manager with a specific configuration (cluster type <-> cluster provider manager)
-- provide a system add-on type (or a Salt Formula) that provisions the management node with cluster management software
+- provide a Salt Formula that provisions the management node with cluster management software

 When a new cluster product type is available in Uyuni/SUSE Manager, the association between the cluster type and its cluster provider manager is stored in the database.